Engee documentation

 EngeeComms.RaisedCosineTransmitFilter

-Shapes the pulse by interpolating the signal using a FIR filter with raised cosine.
+Generates a pulse by interpolating the signal using an FIR filter with a raised cosine.

 Library